-We tutor many students each year for the ACT and SAT and frequently advise parents and students on how to get the best results while fitting test preparation into the student’s life.
-We know standardized tests are an important piece of the college admissions process.
-However, so are grades, extra-curricular activities, essays, and (not to mention) the student’s social life and overall well-being.
+We frequently advise parents and students on how to get the best ACT or SAT results while fitting test preparation into the student’s life.
+Standardized tests are an important piece of the college admissions process.
+However, so are grades, extra-curricular activities, essays, and the student’s social life and overall well-being.
 Therefore, we have to balance tutoring for standardized tests with everything else.
 Along the way, we often have to do some myth busting!

 We have one important strategy that helps students work smarter, not harder when preparing for these tests.
 Choose one test.